Training

 Fine-tuning

-Continuing a pre-trained model's training on a smaller, task-specific dataset to adapt it for a particular domain or behavior.
+Continued training of a pre-trained model on a smaller, task-specific dataset to adapt its weights for a particular domain, task, or output format.

 When to fine-tune vs prompt-engineer